GIV-AI/Cluster-Images/client/README.md

 # imgctl Client

 `imgctl` is a command-line interface (CLI) for interacting with the Image Service Backend.
-It allows you to view container images from both the local containerd runtime and a remote Harbor registry.
+It allows you to view container images from both the local containerd runtime and a remote Harbor registry. `imgctl` client will be installed on the head node of the BCM cluster.

 ## Dependencies